-AppMon uses the GeoLite2 City database by MaxMind to resolve IP addresses to geographical locations.
+AppMon uses the GeoLite2 City database by MaxMind to map and resolve IP addresses to geographical locations.
 For typical applications, no further setup is required.
 See Configure Geographic Location to learn how AppMon obtains the Client IP address.

 Geographical locations database update